Main Board

 Special Configurations

-Bypass Charger By default R20 (0 Ohm) is not mounted and R15 (0 Ohm) is mounted.
+Bypass Charger (only in v1) By default R20 (0 Ohm) is not mounted and R15 (0 Ohm) is mounted.
 In case you need to bypass the charger and power the board solely through a battery then R15 should be removed and R20 should be mounted

 Micro-controller Power Line Break By default R26 (0 Ohm) is mounted.
 In case you need to break the micro-controller’s power line (e.g. for adding a special circuit like a watchdog) then this should be removed